Gregg Hart

-Gregg Hart is an American politician serving as a member of the California State Assembly for the 37th district.
+Gregg Hart (born August 24, 1959) is an American politician serving as a member of the California State Assembly for the 37th district.
 Elected in November 2022, he assumed office on December 5, 2022.

 Early life and education

 Hart graduated from University of California, Santa Barbara.

 Career

 Hart previously worked as the Santa Barbara County Supervisor representing the 2nd Supervisorial District and before that was a member of the Santa Barbara City Council.

-He was elected to the California State Assembly in 2022 after defeating Republican Mike Stoker.
+He was elected to the California State Assembly in 2022 after defeating Republican former Santa Barbara County Supervisor Mike Stoker.

+Hart is a member of the California Legislative Progressive Caucus.